ykmyk/Projects-in-university-years/README.md

 - NatureInspiredAlgorithm
 This repository has the Assignments from the course called Nature Inspired Algorithm.
 Each repository has task specification file so please take a look at it.
+-introToMachineLearning
+This repository has the Assignemnts from the course called introduction to Machine learning.
+I learned variety of approach toward fundamental ML problems, by using numpy, pytorch, sklearn.

 ## /courseProject
 In this repository, I stored the codes I worked on as a semester project of some courses.